Thursday, 21 April 2016

 The Pearl Roundel

-Alliances and wars led luxury and commodity goods lively circulating all throughout Eurasia via the many trade roads.
-In this respect should not be underrated the eager nature of Turk aristocrats for trading, essential means to boost their power.
+Alliances and wars led luxury and commodity goods lively circulate all throughout Eurasia.
+In this respect, the eager nature of Turk aristocrats to trade and boost their power must be mentioned.

-The encampments of the Turk khagans soon became courtly settlements where, importantly, war booties, traded items, and royal gifts did not halt in a private treasure.
-On the contrary, they were going to be redistributed among kinsmen and affiliates as a sign of largess as well bond.
+The encampments of the Khagans became royal settlements where war booties, traded items, and royal gifts did not only stop at the royal properties.
+On the contrary, they were redistributed among kinsmen and affiliates as a sign of largess and bond.

 Yingpan Man, Tarim Basin found, textiles, 300-400AD (?)

-In the quest for self-representation and effective royal propaganda, the Turks most probably selected designs among the ones resonating with their traditions.
-After all, this process appears to have been a habit within Eurasian civilisations since earlier times, Sogdian and Heftalite best exemplars.
-This very feature was the means through which they could actually find traits complying with their supernatural imagery in the cultural milieu of Central Asia.
-As we will see later, the composition of the Oghuz mythological narrative seemingly further proves it.
+In the quest for effective self-representation and royal propaganda, the Turks probably selected designs among the ones resonating with their traditions - a common process within Eurasian civilisations as Sogdian and Heftalite exemplars show.
+In the cultural milieu of Central Asia, they could find traits complying with their supernatural imagery and beliefs.

-The great novelty these hordes brought along in Central Asia was the once pastoral tribes to have soon fixed capital centers (Suya in the Ferghana Valley, and Kashgar in the Tarim Basin) mingling with the settled culture.
-More fortresses and strategic settlements were to be built to protect and boost trade and political interests.
-Experiencing a settled life, the Turk élites arguably appropriated some habits and features of the locals, Thus, it should not wonder they accustomed, for example, to the use of the period robe of honor as some frescoes in Afrasiab and Penjikent unveil.
-Mostly made of silk fabric depicted with roundels, it was one most diffuse types sought after by the aristocrats for a long time to come.
+The great novelty these hordes experienced in Central Asia was having fixed capital centres (Suya in the Ferghana Valley, and Kashgar in the Tarim Basin) mingling them with the settled culture.
+More fortresses and strategic settlements were built to protect and boost trade and political interests.
+Practising a settled life, the Turk élites adopted some local habits and features.
+Thus, it should not wonder if they became accustomed, for example, to use the period robe of honour as some frescoes in Afrasiab and Penjikent unveil.
+Mostly made of silk fabric depicted with roundels, it was much sought after by the aristocrats.

-Most interestingly, by way of the northern Silk Road, this type is found also in use among populations bordering the Oghuz in the 9th and 10th centuries, such as the Alanians, one of whose kingdoms were established North of the Caucasus.
-Both familiarity with and use of this typology among the Oghuz should, thus, be surmised for some reason.
+Most interestingly, by way of the northern Silk Road, this type was also used among populations bordering the Oghuz in the 9th and 10th centuries, such as the Alans, one of whose kingdoms were established North of the Caucasus.

-Alanian culture, headdress designed like helmet, covered with Sogdian Silk, 9th-10th
+Alan culture, headdress designed like a helmet, covered with Sogdian Silk, 9th-10th

-Sogdian artisans and merchants were greatly responsible for the widest diffusion and lively survival of this pattern beyond the vanishing of the Sasanian empire (224-651 AD).
-Importantly, they are referred to as having worked on Chinese commission quite early, as proved by representations of its usage in the Tarim Basin.
-But, most of all, they were excellent traders able to shape these designs on the desiderata of the diverse feudal aristocracies of the day, as a unique type, the Sogdian -Turfanese, testifies.
+Sogdian artisans and merchants were greatly responsible for the diffusion and lively survival of this pattern beyond the vanishing Sasanian empire (224-651 AD).
+Importantly, they are referred to as having worked on Chinese commission quite early, as proved by representations in the Tarim Basin.
+But, most of all, they were excellent traders able to forge these designs on the desiderata of the diverse feudal aristocracies of the day, as the Sogdian-Turfanese type testifies.

 Robes of honour, Kucha kingdom, Kizil caves, 432-538, Tarim Basin